Generating magnon Bell states via parity measurement: Preparing Bell states

-Our scheme is dramatically distinct in mechanism from those characterized by introducing or inducing nonlinear Hamiltonian or interaction~\cite{EntanglementFerriteSamples,TwoMagnonEntanglement,KerrMagnonEntanglement,EntanglementByDressedField, MagnetostrictiveMagnonEntanglement,RemoteMagnonEntanglement,EnhanceMagnonMagnon,MagnonMagnonInCavity}.
+Our scheme is dramatically distinct in mechanism from those depending on introducing or inducing nonlinear Hamiltonian or interaction~\cite{EntanglementFerriteSamples,TwoMagnonEntanglement,KerrMagnonEntanglement,EntanglementByDressedField, MagnetostrictiveMagnonEntanglement,RemoteMagnonEntanglement,EnhanceMagnonMagnon,MagnonMagnonInCavity}.
 For example, in Ref.~\cite{EntanglementByDressedField}, the entanglement between two magnon modes depends on the two-magnon-mode squeezing, that is generated by the anti-JC interaction through dressing the atomic transitions by two classical fields.
-In contrast, our scheme depends on projecting a separable state of the system into a specific parity subspace.
-As for the output, squeezing induced entanglement is quantitatively evaluated by the variances of quadratures and our scheme directly gives rise to a particular entangled state, i.e., the Bell state.
+In contrast, our scheme depends on projecting a separable state of the system into a desired parity subspace.
+With respect to the output, squeezing induced entanglement is quantitatively evaluated by the variances of quadratures and our scheme directly yields a particular entangled state, i.e., the Bell state.

-We consider our parity-measurement-based scheme in both state-preparation and state-stabilization processes in the presence of the environmental decoherence.
+Our parity-measurement-based scheme can be performed in the presence of the environmental decoherence.
 In the Bell-state preparation process, the free evolution of the whole system between neighboring measurements is evaluated by the master equation

 where $H_{\rm eff}$ is the effective Hamiltonian in Eq.~(\ref{Ham}) and $\mathcal{D}[A]$ represents the Lindblad superoperator